clvrai/furniture-bench/docs_source/tutorials/furniture_sim.rst

   * ``FurnitureSimImageFeature-v0``: provides pre-trained image features (R3M or VIP) instead of visual observations.
   * ``FurnitureDummy-v0``: Dummy environment for pixel-based policies.
   * ``FurnitureImageFeatureDummy-v0``: Dummy environment for policies with pre-trained visual encoders.
+  * ``FurnitureSimLegacy-v0``: A legacy environment for FurnitureSim, which was employed in the main paper.
+Deprecated in favor of simpler and consistent APIs.

 FurnitureSim Configuration
 --------------------------